-- Represents their school and community well with positive interaction with opposing fans and players. - Uses positive yells, chants, songs or gestures. - Display modesty in victory and graciousness in defeat - Respect and acknowledge the integrity/judgment of officials. - Exhibit positive behavior with opponents and fans before, during and after the contest.
+- Represent their school and community favorably through positive interaction with opposing fans and players before, during, and after the competition. - Use positive yells, chants, songs or gestures. - Display modesty in victory and graciousness in defeat. - \ Respect and acknowledge the integrity and judgment of officials. - Exhibit positive behavior in both personal interaction and social media comments.